rgl/jenkins-vagrant/README.md

 * Add a SSH public key to `admin` user account and use it to access the CLI.
 * Add and list users.
 * Install and configure plugins.
 * Setup nginx as a Jenkins HTTPS proxy and static file server.
+* Create a simple Free Style Project job.

 If you are new to Groovy, be sure to check the [Groovy Learn X in Y minutes page](https://learnxinyminutes.com/docs/groovy/).